|

 timbre,

-the impression of "warmth" or "coolness" of sound,
+the impression of sound “warmth” or “coolness,”

 loudness,

-overall sound quality.
+overall listening quality.

-control of reverb time,
+control of reverberation time,

-evenness of frequency response,
+uniformity of frequency response,

 reduction of early reflections,